dejorrit/scroll-data/README.md

 # Scroll Data

-An npm module to help getting the vertical and horizontal scroll direction
+Get the current scroll direction, position and speed.
+Both vertically and horizontally.

 ## Installation